turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 <br>

-Make a File named `index.js` inside the `src` folder and paste the following code block inside:
+Open the file `index.js` inside the `src` folder and paste the following code block inside:

 ```javascript
 import React from "react";